LaputanMachines/website/_posts/2018-04-24-creating-the-perfect-playlist-shuffle-feature-in-python.md

 ### Appendix II: Personal Preference

+> We understand tornadoes scientifically, but it still feels supernatural.
+The randomness makes it feel supernatural.

 I am fully aware that some people don’t care about this as much as I do, but I listen to a lot of music, and it frustrates me when I shuffle to the next track only to have the neighboring track play.
 If I wanted the next track in the album, I wouldn’t have enabled the damn shuffle feature, Ford.
 Moreover, it’s obvious at this point that I wrote this is a hate-fueled rage.
 I don’t want to listen to Vietnow, I want something else!
 On the plus side, I now have sample code to refer to when I come around to building my shuffle-oriented Spotify competitor!